 Men initiate most heterosexual activity including dating and intercourse.
 Men seek out sources of eroticism to enjoy their own arousal.
 The vast majority of men masturbate regularly.
 Men’s bravado involves boasting about the number of sexual opportunities and partners they have had.
 Men exhibit a much greater range of sexual perversions and deviancies than women do.
 Men are responsible for the vast majority of sexual abuse, sexual assault and rape.
 Men are paedophiles, they have fetishes, etc.

 Some men need a woman to act out a sexual role in order to obtain their sexual and emotional satisfaction.
-One example, is when a man wants to act out the role of a baby by wearing a diaper and sucking on a woman’s nipple as if breast-feeding.
+Men’s minds are much more varied in how they use real life scenarios for erotic arousal.
+For example some men want a woman to act out a role or engage in a fetish or just suck on a woman’s nipple as if breast-feeding.
 This scenario presumably provides the emotional reassurance of a mother’s love.
-Men’s minds are much more varied in how they use real life scenarios for erotic arousal.
 Women do not obtain physical gratification or sexual release from similar scenarios.
 Some women will provide for a man’s unusual needs especially if they are paid.

 A man approaches sexual activity with a lover intent on intercourse.
 This means men’s arousal cycle, from erection to ejaculation, is centre stage.
 So men are highly sensitive about their ability to achieve and maintain an erection as well as engage in sexual activity without ejaculating too soon.
 A man’s erection signifies his virility and ability to impregnate a woman.